 As we at Westminster Abbey make changes forced upon us we have had to think deeply about our resources and our priorities.
 Our resources are very much reduced.
 We will have a smaller staff and a significantly reduced budget.
 Our sense of mission is unchanged.
 We will be a place of prayer and worship.
 We will serve Her Majesty the Queen setting faith at the heart of the nation.
 We will renew our efforts to offer Christian witness and reflection from our home on Parliament Square.
 We will serve visitors and pilgrims.

-There has been a church in the Sanctuary precincts since the eleventh century.
+There has been a church in the Sanctuary precincts since the twelfth century.
 It was built first to relieve pressure on the monastic community and the Abbey, and to serve a small community that had grown up alongside a thriving monastery.
 It was then rebuilt in the thirteenth century and again in the fifteenth.
 Adopted by Parliament in 1614, it was passed at one stage to the Diocese of London and then returned to the jurisdiction of the Abbey when it ceased to be a parish church in 1972.
-Whilst necessary building work and the consequences of COVID-19 meant the church was closed to the public for a time, some Parliamentary and other services were possible.
-The Dean and Chapter reopened this unique church in October, offering the public and parliamentarians a place of worship, prayer and Christian engagement.

 However, Chapter now works with a much reduced income.
 We are forced to acknowledge that we do not have the resources to offer worship supported by professional musicians, simultaneously, in two churches next to one another.
 In recognising the deep faith and commitment of the congregation at St Margaret’s, Chapter believes this is the time to ask them to join the Abbey congregation for Eucharistic worship.
 Regular Sunday worship continues with a weekly 6:00pm Evening Service being held in St Margaret’s.